Devanshi-Tech3158/TODO-LIST-HTML-CSS-JS/README.md

 2. Open the project folder.
 3. Open `index.html` in a web browser.

-## 📸 Project Preview

-Add screenshots of your application here.

 ## 🎯 Learning Outcomes

 Through this project, I practiced: